hchautran/PiToMe/README.md

 # Accelerate Transformer With Spectrum Preserving Token Merging [(full PDF)](https://arxiv.org/abs/2405.16148)
+This repository contains the pytorch implementation for the paper [Accelerating Transformers with Spectrum-Preserving Token Merging](https://arxiv.org/abs/2405.16148), NeurIPS 2024.
+In this paper, we propose a new algorithms called `pitome`, which is used to compress ViT for various applications by merging tokens.

 ![Example Image](/figures/overview.png)

+This
 ---
 ### News
 - [27/10/2024] Release code for image classification task